 Brierley recognizes that to win and retain the hearts and minds of the customer requires efforts in engaging them that strike a balance between their rational and emotional needs.
 Weighting loyalty and CRM endeavors towards addressing rational needs alone is simply not sufficient and fails to recognize the complexity of consumer tribes and their brand expectations.
 To this end, we have developed a proprietary methodology, the Brierley Loyalty Quotient (BLQ), to enable to brands to easily and swiftly benchmark, analyze and plan around the interplay of 14 essential rational and emotional attributes.

 The Brierley Loyalty Quotient (BLQ) is an important step forward in being able to add essential texture and depth to a brand’s more holistic understanding of what loyalty means to their customers.
 In particular, BLQ can address the shortcomings of Net Promoter Score (NPS), as NPS fails to illuminate the driving factors behind customers’ responses and what a brand should do next.
 Beyond a more forensic understanding of how key attributes are distributed across the customer base, a view of how the brand compares to its immediate competitor set is also provided, vital in terms of understanding key gaps and opportunities for the business.

 The predictive nature of BLQ is not to be underestimated with its ability to forecast key loyalty outcomes such as next purchase intent (STV) and customer lifetime value (LTV) and NPS were used as the de-facto brand advocacy measure.

-As applied to strategic and tactical objectives the benefits of a more clearly defined loyalty metric are manifest.
+As applied to strategic and tactical objectives, the benefits of a more clearly defined loyalty metric manifest themselves.
 Brand teams are better equipped to plan and execute more highly personalized and authentic messaging creating more meaningful and relevant communication programs across a range of customer segments, each of which will likely have a more nuanced brand association, experience, and preference for engagement.